Final Girl - All 20+ Feature Film Boxes Compared!

 + Once Upon a Full Moon (The Big Bad Wolf / Storybook Woods) S2·F4

-Creech Manor is the only box without combat as its win condition – a completely different feel.
-Once Upon a Full Moon with the two-phase Big Bad Wolf is a good gentle step and rounds out S2 from behind.
+Creech Manor is the only box without combat as the win condition – an entirely different feel.
+Once Upon a Full Moon with the two-phase Big Bad Wolf is a good gentle step and closes out S2 nicely.

 9–10 boxes – exploring Series 3 further + The Falconwood Files (The Slayer / Falconwood) S3·F3